-On June 1 the Festival of Slavic Cultures opened for public at the Library for foreign literature.
+On 1 June the Festival of Slavic Cultures opened for public at the Library for foreign literature.
 The celebrations will continue for the whole week.
-It is supported by the Department of national policy and interregional relations of the city of Moscow, ANO Cultural Centre of Library for Foreign Literature Library and other our all-times partners.
+It is supported by the Department of national policy and interregional relations of the city of Moscow, ANO Cultural Centre of the Library for Foreign Literature and other our all-times partners.

 ‘At present we are proud of the ambience in the capital.
 We hope that with the help of the Centre of Slavic cultures we’ll be able to continue the national policy strategy we have taken’.

 The head of the Library for foreign literature also congratulated the audience on the 15th anniversary of the Forum of Slavic cultures.

 ‘There are lots of the events and projects initiated by the Forum in its member countries.
 Of course, we are especially glad to have our library as the Forum’s platform’.

 All the other noble guests, too, greeted the audience and wished the Forum and the Centre of Slavic cultures to continue with its productive work and interesting projects.
 Among them were Branko Rakovec, the ambassador of Slovenia in Russia, Maja Foretić Pećnik, the minister-counsellor of the Embassy of Croatia embassy in Russia, and Alexandra Golubova, director of the Russian-Polish Centre for dialogue and agreement.